Do you want to learn how to blur in Photoshop?

 Well done on learning how to blur in Photoshop.

+Blurring objects, faces and text is an incredibly useful feature in photography.
+In addition to learning how to use the blue tool in photoshop, understanding how to use masks and layers can lead to some wonderful results.
 Next time you realize a blurred effect would look better on a photograph, just follow these steps for great results!

 Stefano Caioni is a photographer from Sydney, Australia.
 Founder and editor of Pixinfocus, his passion for photography helps him explore new places and live new adventures.
 Thanks to photography he reconnected with the outdoors and was able to travel the world and take photos of some of the most beautiful places on Earth.